VarnithChordia/Multlingual_Punctuation_restoration/README.md

 2.![Webhose](https://webhose.io/?utm_medium=CPC&utm_source=Google&utm_campaign=1200517_WD-Brand-campaign-global&gclid=CjwKCAjw1ej5BRBhEiwAfHyh1Oo_F73bFNOihGRVFEw0dzwyfxqWhZoj5Vw4kjlbFN3GX2-YVcBmiBoC-vkQAvD_BwE) - Consists of the news articles from top sources in every language.

-We cleaned and preprocessed the data to our needs
+We cleaned and preprocessed the data to our needs, to label the dataset we used custom tokenizers  to avoid abbreviations,accentmarkers, etc.  We labeled every word in the sequence according to the punctuation following it.
+We achieved this by converting it into a set of pairs of (token, punctuation) where punctuation is the null punctuation, if there is no punctuation mark following in the text.

 ## System design
 Our system conists of two parts - (i) Online processing and (ii) Offline processing.
-During the offline processing the the model is trained using the proposed model
+During the offline processing the the model is trained using the proposed model and we use dynamic quantization.
 It can be described as shown below:

 ![System_design](https://github.com/VarnithChordia/Multlingual_Punctuation_restoration/blob/master/SYSTEM_DESIGN_2.png)